 This western fence lizard, with his blue iridescent scales shining in the sun, is easy to spot.
 This is a common problem for these lizards, which tend to sun themselves in open spaces.
 When a predator approaches, their first defense is to hide beneath foliage, rocks, or any nearby debris.
 If this fails, the western fence lizard may drop its tail in order to distract the predator and get away.
 The tail keeps moving after it detaches, attracting the predator’s attention.
 It’s an animal kingdom version of the classic bait and switch—the hungry hunter comes in for the kill, thinking they’re getting the lizard, but ending up with only the bony tail.
 Western fence lizards are also a food source for ticks, which often latch onto the area around their necks.
 Studies have shown that ticks that feed on these lizards are not able to pass along Lyme disease.

 If you have taken photographs that illustrate predator and prey relationships in or around the Morro Bay estuary, we’d love to see them!
-Post them to our Facebook page, tag us on Instagram, or email them to staff at mbnep dot org.
+Post them to our Facebook page or tag us on Instagram.